ViRoLam/Mini-Caml-Interpreter/README.md

 The project is divided into three parts (for each part we had to change one file):

-- Syntax Analysis: This involves implementing a lexer and a parser to create an Abstract Syntax Tree (AST) from the source code.
-The lexer and parser should remove all ambiguities.
+- **Syntax Analysis**: This involves implementing a lexer and a parser to create an Abstract Syntax Tree (AST) from the source code.
+The lexer and parser should remove all ambiguities. (files: mmllexer.mll and mmlparser.mly)

-- Type Checking: This involves ensuring that all expressions are coherent and checking if operations are correctly applied.
-For example, checking if only mutable fields are modified and no two types have common field names.
+- **Type Checking**: This involves ensuring that all expressions are coherent and checking if operations are correctly applied.
+For example, checking if only mutable fields are modified and no two types have common field names. (file: typechecker.ml)

-- Interpretation: This involves evaluating expressions to produce a value and update memory.
-The memory can contain function closures and data structures and is dynamic.
+- **Interpretation**: This involves evaluating expressions to produce a value and update memory.
+The memory can contain function closures and data structures and is dynamic. (file: interpreter.ml)

-The project provides skeleton code for various aspects of the project, including lexer and parser (mmllexer.mll and mmlparser.mly), type checking (typechecker.ml), interpretation (interpreter.ml), and more.
-The primary task is to complete these files, following the given descriptions.

-The project also offers an intermediate program, mmlcat, to test your syntax analysis.
+The project also offers an intermediate program, mmlcat, to test the syntax analysis.
 It takes a Mini-ML file as input, performs syntax analysis, and outputs a program corresponding to the tree.

 Once completed, the mmli program will be a complete interpreter for Mini-ML.